thealphadollar/revelare/_posts/2018-07-15-book-review-2.md

 All in all the book is great in terms of information but it gets boring when there is too much emphasis of events, and inclusion of a lot of names rather than vivid story telling and streamlined event flow.
 There were times when I thought of not reading it further, but then continued once I skimmed through a few pages.
-The only thing in favor of my reading is the sandwitching of dull content between bursts of interest to keep the reader wanting to pace up.
+The only thing in favor of my reading is the sandwiching of dull content between bursts of interest to keep the reader wanting to pace up.

 Below I quote one of my favorite quotations from the works of Shakespeare in the book,